 L O S T WITH AS I LAY DYING’S NICK HIPA: FINALLY, SOME QUESTIONS ANSWERED!

-last week’s episode, “Dr. Linus?”
+So how was everyone feeling about last week’s episode, “Dr. Linus?”
 I was certain the writer’s blew a good portion of their load on the previous week’s action-packed “Sundown,” and that with a Ben-centric story, we were just going to get little tidbits of clues regarding the Island and the Nemsis vs. Jacob conflict… But I was wrong!
 Lindelof and company have temporarily abandoned their prime time penchant for mid-season filler to deliver what I view as my favorite episode of the season so far!
 Aside from an Emmy award worthy performance from Michael Emerson, a surprise cameo from Dude from Real Genius, and a crucial beach side reunion montage back on The Island, we were given nugget after nugget of valuable information throughout the entire episode that either completely answered or brought us closer to answering many questions, such as:

 Why Did Ilana grab Jacob’s ashes?
 My first assumption was that it might have had the same protective qualities as the ash the Others were using to keep Nemesis Dude from getting all up in the temple, but now we know her motives were to get them for Miles’ interpretation.
 Unfortunately for Ben, however, that led to him with a shovel in his hand digging his own grave.

 Where did Richard Alpert come from?
 This wasn’t as random because a lot of the speculation already floating around the world wide web was that he was a slave on the Black Rock before coming into his position on the island.
 Still, it’s good to have this one absolutely confirmed!